jestjs/jest/README.md

 A preset that is used as a base for Jest's configuration.
 A preset should point to an npm module that exports a `jest-preset.json` module on its top level.

+### `resetModules` [boolean]
+(default: `false`)

+If enabled, the module registry for every test file will be reset before running each individual test.
+This is useful to isolate modules for every test so that local module state doesn't conflict between tests.
+This can be done programmatically using [`jest.resetModules()`](https://facebook.github.io/jest/docs/api.html#jest-resetmodules).

 ### `rootDir` [string]
 (default: The root of the directory containing the `package.json` *or* the [`pwd`](http://en.wikipedia.org/wiki/Pwd) if no `package.json` is found)